Coronary Artery Bypass Graft (cont.)

 If the stress tests do not reveal the diagnosis, greater accuracy can be achieved by adding a nuclear agent (thallium or Cardiolite) intravenously during stress tests.
-Addition of thallium allows nuclear imaging of the blood flow to different regions of the heart, using an external camera.
+Addition of the nuclear imaging agent allows imaging of the blood flow to different regions of the heart, using an external camera.
 An area of the heart with reduced blood flow during exercise, but normal blood flow at rest, signifies significant artery narrowing in that region.

 When a patient cannot undergo exercise stress test because of nervous system or joint problems, medications can be injected intravenously to simulate the stress on the heart due to exercise and imaging can be performed with a nuclear camera or ultrasound.

 Cardiac catheterization with angiography (coronary arteriography) is the most accurate test to detect coronary artery narrowing.
-Small hollow plastic tubes (catheters) are advanced under x-ray guidance to the openings of the two main heart arteries (left and right).
-Iodine contrast, "dye," is then injected into the arteries while an x-ray video is recorded.
-Sometimes, an exercise study is then done to determine whether a moderate narrowing (40 - 60%) is actually causing ischemia and, therefore, requires treatment.
+Small hollow plastic tubes (catheters) are advanced under X-ray guidance to the openings of the two main heart arteries (left and right).
+Iodine contrast, "dye," is then injected into the arteries while an X-ray video is recorded.

 Find out what women really need.